giftos1/programming-guide/Programming-Patterns.md

 ## Decision structures
 When you need to make a decision in your program, you usually use one of the following patterns.
-(See loops below for when you need to repeatedly make decisions, e.g., for most error-checking.)
+(See the repetition section below for when you need to repeatedly make decisions, e.g., for most error-checking.)

-The examples below will use situations where you want to print a *result* for a given *score*, where `score` is an integer.
+The examples below use scenarios where you want to print a *result* for a given *score*, where `score` is an integer.
 Each situation could be stand-alone, or part of a loop, like `for score in scores:`

 ### if, no else
 Use this if you want to do something when the condition is true, but do nothing when it's false.
 Like, if it's raining, take an umbrella.
 You don't need to say "else don't take an umbrella".